 Related Reading: Rafting the Noguera Pallaresa in Catalonia

 Related Reading: Hiking in La Gomera Why You’ll Want to Do a 7-Day Self-Guided Hike

 My favorite way to experience Besalú was just wandering.
 I wandered through the cobblestone streets, I walked along the river, taking in the views of the famous bridge, I wandered through passageways.

 Related Reading: Castell de Montsoriu: The Greatest Gothic Castle in Catalonia

 My Favourite Cafe

 It was one of these such passageways, that led to an AMAZING cafe, 10 del Pont, a stone-walled cafe with an assortment of teas and the best caramels I have ever tasted.
 I bought three bags the first time, then went back the next day for another bag.
 Despite my sugar high from four bags of caramels, I wish I would have bought more.

-I preferred to walk the streets of Besalú – wait a minute, that didn’t come out right, but you know what I mean.
-Besides I had to burn off some of the calories I consumed from eating four bags of caramels, but another more leisurely option was also available for those who hadn’t indulged like I had:
+I preferred to walk the streets of Besalú – wait a minute, that didn’t come outright, but you know what I mean.
+Besides I had to burn off some of the calories I consumed from eating four bags of caramels, but there’s also a train that takes you through the city, providing another more leisurely option was also available for those who hadn’t indulged as I had.